 The fair values of derivative financial instruments designated in hedge relationships are disclosed in note 43(i).
 Movements in the hedging reserve in shareholders' equity are shown in note 31.
-The full fair value of a hedging derivative is classified as a non-current asset or liability when the remaining maturity of the hedged item is more than 12 months; it is classified as a current asset or liability when the remaining maturity of the hedged item is more than 12 months.
-Trading derivatives are classified as a current asset or liability.
+The full fair value of a hedging derivative is classified as a non-current asset or liability when the remaining maturity of the hedged item is more than 12 months; it is classified as a current asset or liability when the remaining maturity of the hedged item is Classified as a current asset or liability. (o) Derivative financial instruments and hedging activities (continued)